 A faculty member at New England since 1979, Dean Greenberg teaches Domestic Violence, Family Law, Torts, and Women and the Law.
-She was named associate dean in 2007.
+She served as associate dean from 2007 to 2014.
 She is the co-author of Frug's Women and the Law, originally by Mary Joe Frug, late professor of law at New England.
 She is also a co-author of Domestic Violence and the Law: Theory and Practice.
 She has written articles on feminist jurisprudence, race and legal education, and domestic violence; her most recent article examines custodial issues in divorce cases involving domestic violence.
 She co-directs the Women and Children's Advocacy Project of the law school's Center for Law and Social Responsibility.
 Previously she was project director and staff attorney for the Center for Public Representation in Madison, Wisconsin.

 Women and the Law